etkecc/buscarron/sub/ext/etkecc/testdata/full/on-premises/questions/followup.md

 SMTP relay: please, select a suitable email provider (big providers like Gmail or Outlook will ban you for automated emails, so you need to find a service that allows sending of verification emails.
 Optionally, we provide such service).
 Please, send us an SMTP host, SMTP STARTTLS port, SMTP login, SMTP password, and SMTP email (usually login and email are the same thing, but that depends on the provider)

 Website: to deploy a static website you have to point your base domain (the @ DNS entry) to Matrix server IP and the website source has to be available in a public git repo.
+Supported generators: hugo, jekyll, plain html (no generator).
 Are you sure you want it?
 If so, please, provide the website repository URL, command(-s) to build it, and in what folder the build dist is saved (usually public or dist).

 SSO: You didn't mention what OIDC/OAuth2 provider you want to integrate, so here is a list of common providers - [github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs](https://github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs).
 Please, send us the information required to configure it (usually it's provider name, issuer, client_id, client_secret, but that depends on the provider)